parity-js/shell/README.md

 ----
 ## About Parity UI

 Parity UI is a User Interface desktop application for [Parity Ethereum Client](https://github.com/paritytech/parity/blob/master/README.md) >=v1.10.
-In order to use Parity UI, you must have [Parity Ethereum Client](https://github.com/paritytech/parity/blob/master/README.md) >=v1.10 installed on your system.
+It features a Wallet supporting Ether and ERC-20 Tokens, a Contract development environment, and so much more.
+Parity UI will download and run [Parity Ethereum Client](https://github.com/paritytech/parity/blob/master/README.md) in the background if it is not found on the system.
-By default Parity UI will listen to any running Parity client on your system and connect to it.
-If none was found, a Parity Ethereum Client process will be launched in background and connect to Ethereum mainnet.
+By default Parity UI will try connect to a Parity Ethereum node using Websocket port 8546.
+You can use alternative ports, see [CLI Options](#cli-options) below.

-If you run into any User Interface related issue while using Parity UI, feel free to file one in this repository or hop on our Gitter or Riot chat room to ask a question.
-We are glad to help!

-You can download Parity UI at https://github.com/parity-js/shell/releases/latest or follow the instructions below to build from source.
+You can download Parity UI [here](https://github.com/parity-js/shell/releases/latest) or follow the instructions below to build from source.

 ## Install from the snap store